LabreCoder/Bank_of_ideas/README.md

 ## 🗺️ Roadmap

-- [ ] Rich dashboard indicators (posts per category, completion rate, etc.)
 - [ ] Drag-and-drop calendar for rescheduling posts
 - [ ] Multi-user support with authentication
 - [ ] Notifications for upcoming post deadlines
+- [ ] Kanban view for Cycles (alternative to the current timeline view)

 ---